 If you're buying a home, look out for water-saving features.
 Homes with a number of water-saving appliances and fixtures can mean water wastage is considerably reduced.
 Look for features that suit your needs.

 If you're selling a home, remember to advertise any water-saving or water-efficient features in real estate listings.
 Make sure you point these out to your real estate agent as well.
-These can add to the property's value and be a real selling point for buyers with an interest in energy efficiency.
+These can add to the property's value and be a real selling point for buyers with an interest in household efficiency and sustainability.

 Features such as greywater systems and rainwater tanks may appeal to keen gardeners, and water-efficient showers and other appliances may appeal to large families and those who want to minimise water costs and avoid wasting water.

-If you rent, you may feel that there aren't many changes you can make in your home to save water.
+If renting, you may feel that there aren't many changes you can make in your home to save water.
 But there are lots of actions you can take.

 If you have inefficient showerheads or older single or dual-flush toilets, talk to your landlord about the possibility of making improvements.
 This can also improve the value of the landlord's property.
 You could also investigate any rebates and assistance available to landlords and pass on this information.

 A home sustainability assessment can help you to identify where you can make the biggest savings in your home including how you can save water, energy and money.
-Home assessments will help you identify ways you can reduce waste and improve your energy efficiency.
+Home assessments will identify ways you can reduce waste and improve water and energy efficiency.
 After your home assessment, you should receive a tailored report outlining the actions you can take and what your expected savings could be.

 More from around the web